Academic · Educators & students

 A note on accuracy

-GPTZero is among the more cautious detectors, but it still false-positives — non-native English and tightly-edited human writing get flagged because they're also low-perplexity.
-Treat any single score as a probability, not a verdict.
+GPTZero is among the more cautious detectors, but it still false-positives.
+Non-native English and tightly edited human writing get flagged because they are also low-perplexity.
+Treat any single score as a rough probability.

 How NotepadLLM helps your text read as human